Irritable Bowel Syndrome, and hypnotherapy in Edinburgh, Glasgow, Falkirk, Dublin

 First – consult your medical doctor if you have not already.
 Then if you are going to try hypnotherapy, look for a practitioner who deals with anxiety conditions.
 Stuart was trained by ASM, (externally NVQ accredited and assessed diploma course and CNHC accreditation route via SSM), an organisation specialising in stress, anxiety and psychosomatic conditions using analysis, hypnotherapy, stress counselling and health education.

 Also be careful to ensure the practitioner is qualified and properly registered and insured.
 It is wise to consult a CNHC registered hypnotherapist, the voluntary register for complementary health set up with UK support and funding.
-CNHC and FHT have AR or accredited voluntary registers.
+CNHC have an AR or accredited voluntary register.
 AR’s are maintained by the Professional Standards Agency for healthcare professionals not subject to statutory regulation.
 Any therapist on an AR, especially the CNHC, will have met agreed strict standards of training, insurance, registration, ethics and CPD training.

-Hypnotherapy for IBS in Edinburgh, Falkirk and Glasgow
+Hypnotherapy for IBS in Edinburgh, Falkirk, Dublin and Glasgow

 Stuart qualified in analysis, stress counselling and clinical hypnotherapy in 1996 after over 200 supervised client cases (over 1,000 hours) and 3 years training by an organisation (externally NVQ accredited and assessed diploma course and CNHC accreditation route via SSM).